Short-tailed chinchilla: Appearance and characteristics

-The short-tailed chinchilla has a body size measuring between 23–38 cm long and weighing around 400-800g.
-Before maturity, short-tailed chinchillas weigh anywhere between 113-170g.
+The short-tailed chinchilla has a body size measuring between 23 and 38 cm long and weighing around 400 to 800 g.
+Before maturity, short-tailed chinchillas weigh anywhere between 113 and 170 g.
 Short-tailed chinchillas which have been bred to be pets are typically larger, measuring almost twice the size of those in the wild.
 In both wild and domestic short-tailed chinchillas, females are larger than males, but this difference in size is more apparent in domesticated chinchillas.
 Both sexes of short-tailed chinchillas are sexually dimorphic and appear the same, besides a size difference.

 Short-tailed chinchillas are covered in a thick coat of extremely fine hair.
 The fur is very soft and plush due to the high number of hairs in a single follicle.
 50 hairs can be held in a follicle, as compared to human hair which typically has one hair per follicle.
 Chinchilla fur is extremely valuable and is considered the softest in the world.
 Fur color can vary by individual, but colors range from violet, sapphire, blue-grey, beige, beige, brown, ebony, gray, white, cream, and pearl with each hair having a black tip.
 Typically, the underbelly of the species is a cream or off-white color shade.

 The tail is usually bushy and has coarser hair.
 The dense coat of chinchillas allows the species to survive in the cold temperatures of their habitat in the Andes mountains.
 Since their coat is extremely thick, water is prevented from evaporating, which allows chinchillas to maintain body warmth.
 Additionally, the fur is so dense, that fleas and parasites cannot penetrate through the hair and will often die of suffocation.
 However, chinchillas cannot pant or sweat and with a dense fur coat, they are prone to overheating, especially in the care of humans.
 Their natural cooling mechanism is pumping blood through their ears, which have finer hair than the rest of their bodies.

 Chinchillas are extremely well-adapted to their environment, with short front legs and long, powerful hind legs that aid in climbing and jumping in the mountains.
 Short-tailed chinchillas can jump across six-foot crevices and have large feet with foot pads and weak claws which allows them to move over rock crevices without slipping.
 Short-tailed chinchillas have extremely long vibrissae, in comparison to their body size, measuring around 100 mm.
 Short-tailed chinchillas have large eyes with vertical slit pupils, which allow them to have a clear, wide view at night.
 Another prominent feature are the large ears of chinchillas which helps them hear faint sounds and listen for predators.